 • The Killogator formula works best if you write the SETTING, PROTAGONIST, PROBLEM, ANTAGONIST, CONFLICT and GOAL down separately first, before trying to combine them into a sentence.

-• If you set your story in the modern-day in a normal town or city, then there’s no need to include SETTING, as the reader will assume it.
+• If you set your story in the modern-day in a normal town or city, then there’s no need to include SETTING, as the agent or publisher will assume it.

 • Don’t use characters’ names.
 So, for example, instead of “Kitty Geisler,” use “A resistance fighter in Berlin”.